Groundwater is a shared resource

 Garden bore use

 About one in four urban properties across Perth use a garden bore to irrigate the household lawn and garden.
-Collectively, garden bore users across the Perth and Mandurah areas take about a fifth (22%) of all groundwater used.
+Collectively, garden bore users across the Perth and Mandurah areas take about 22 per cent of all groundwater used.
 In 2021, the Department of Water and Environmental Regulation estimate there are about 180,000 households using garden bores, taking a total of about 90 gigalitres a year (90 billion litres).

 Garden bores are an important water supply for many households to irrigate small gardens.
 They help to reduce the demand for drinking water from the scheme and, when used responsibly, they can help distribute the take of groundwater to reduce impacts on water levels.